 There is extensive guidance available online here.
 Much of the work concerning these measures pre-dated UKROC (e.g. here), but papers from UKROC have investigated aspects of FIM+FAM.

 A later study [Rasch analysis of the UK Functional Assessment Measure in patients with a complex disability after stroke] on 1318 patients from the UKROC database who received inpatient rehabilitation after a stroke investigated its scale properties using Rasch analysis. (here) The investigation is complex (but explained in the paper).
 It suggests three factors exist (Motor, Communication, Psychosocial), but with a suitable weighting of each item’s score, the items are on a single scale.
 The authors note that, despite several studies showing that weighted item scores give an interval scale (i.e. the scores are parametric, and ten is twice five), clinicians do not use them.

 Neurological impairment set.

-The Neurological Impairment Set (NIS) is a list of impairments seen in people with neurological disorders attending for rehabilitation, intended to be used both to describe patients seen and to contribute to prognostication.
+The Neurological Impairment Set (NIS) is a list of impairments seen in people with neurological disorders attending rehabilitation, intended to be used both to describe patients seen and contribute to prognostication.
 This scale, now called the Neurological Impairment Scale, has two versions (the second for use after trauma), and they are available here.